syncfusion-content/blazor-docs/blazor/diagram-component/nodes/events.md

 ---
 layout: post
 title: Node events in Blazor Diagram Component | Syncfusion
-description: Learn here all about node events in Syncfusion Blazor Diagram component and more.
+description: Learn here all about node events such as selectionchange in Syncfusion Blazor Diagram component and more.
 platform: Blazor
 control: Diagram Component
 documentation: ug
 ---

-# Events and Constraints
+# Events and Constraints in Blazor Diagram Component

 ## Events